MBtech/white-paper/_posts/2016-03-16-Intro-to-docker.md

 ### Useful commands
-Installing docker
+Installing docker:
 `$ curl -sSL https://get.docker.com/ | sh`

+Start Docker:
+`systemctl start docker`

-Download an image
+Download an image:
 `$ docker pull ubuntu`

-Run an interactive container using ubuntu image with bash
+Run an interactive container using ubuntu image with bash:
 `docker run -i -t ubuntu /bin/bash`

-Attach to a background container
+Attach to a background container:
 `docker exec -i -t <container ID> /bin/bash`

-See docker images
+See docker images:
 `docker images`

-All docker containers (running or stopped)
+All docker containers (running or stopped):
 `docker ps -a`

 **Long Running containers**
-Start a very useful long-running process
+Start a very useful long-running process:
 `$ JOB=$(docker run -d ubuntu /bin/sh -c "while true; do echo Hello world; sleep 1; done")`

-Collect the output of the job so far
+Collect the output of the job so far:
 `$ docker logs $JOB`

-Kill the job
+Kill the job:
 `$ docker kill $JOB`

-Stop the container
+Stop the container:
 `$ docker stop $JOB`

-Start the container
+Start the container:
 `$ docker start $JOB`

-Restart the container
+Restart the container:
 `$ docker restart $JOB`

-Container must be stopped to remove it
+Container must be stopped to remove it:
 `$ docker rm $JOB`

 **Bind a service on TCP port**
-Bind port 4444 of this container, and tell netcat to listen on it `$ JOB=$(docker run -d -p 4444 ubuntu:12.10 /bin/nc -l 4444)`
+Bind port 4444 of this container, and tell netcat to listen on it:
+`$ JOB=$(docker run -d -p 4444 ubuntu:12.10 /bin/nc -l 4444)`

-Which public port is NATed to my container?
+Which public port is NATed to my container?:
 `$ PORT=$(docker port $JOB 4444 | awk -F: '{ print $2 }')`

-Connect to the public port
+Connect to the public port:
 `$ echo hello world | nc 127.0.0.1 $PORT`

-Verify that the network connection worked
+Verify that the network connection worked:
 `$ echo "Daemon received: $(docker logs $JOB)"`

 **Dettaching from a container and reattaching**